ABOUT OUR RESERVATION PROCESS:

 19. Do I need a wetsuit?

-During winter months Nov-Feb it can get quite chilly.
-Water temperatures vary around 28°C or 80-83°F in the summer and 25°C 78-79°F in the winter.
-Its a personal decision some divers use board shorts in the winter and others dry suit in the summer!
+It’s a personal decision; some divers use board shorts in the winter and others use a dry suit in the summer!
+During winter months (Nov-Feb) it can get quite chilly.
+Water temperatures vary around 30°C or 80-83°F in the summer and 25°C 78-79°F in the winter.

 20. What do you provide during our trip?

-Our happy professional staff, water, fruit, fast boats, towels, first aid kit and emergency oxygen.
-If you book a VIP trip we can include a private boat, post dive/snorkel beer, mexican lunch including our famous guacamole.
+We provide our happy professional staff, water, fruit, fast boats, a first aid kit and emergency oxygen.
+If you book a VIP trip we can include a private boat, post dive/snorkel beer, and a Mexican lunch including our famous guacamole.

-21. How much should I tip the captain or guide?
+21. How much should I tip the boat crew and guide?

 Not yet 🙂 Our online business is open 24 hrs everything you need to know is on our website.
-Our office hours are Mon-Sat 8:00 am -5:00 pm.
-Though we might respond to your emails at odd hours and in between dives.
-We meet our divers at previously arranged meeting spots or at Marina Fonatur
+Our office hours are Monday-Saturday from 8:00 am -5:00 pm., though we might respond to your emails at odd hours or in between dives.
+We meet our divers at previously arranged meeting spots or at Marina Fonatur.

-23. I am in the mainland in Playa/Cancún.
-How do I meet you?
+23. I’ll be staying on the mainland in Playa/Cancún.
+Where can I meet you?

-The ferry service from Playa del Carmen to Cozumel runs every hour most of the day.
-From the ferry terminal in Cozumel to our Marina the taxi ride is about 5 to 10 minutes depending on traffic and it costs 120 pesos.
+The ferry service from Playa del Carmen to Cozumel runs every hour for most of the day.
+From the ferry terminal in Cozumel to our marina the taxi ride is about 5-10 minutes depending on traffic and it costs about 120 pesos.

 24. How should I get around the island and to our meeting point for diving?

 On a bike!
-Cozumel is flat, warm, safe and bike friendly with a bike path that goes around the whole island.
-Biking is fun, inexpensive compared to taxis and a super healthy option.
+Cozumel is flat, warm, safe and bike friendly, with a 60 mile bike path that goes around the whole island.
+Biking is fun, inexpensive and healthy compared to driving.
 It’s a great way to get to Marina Fonatur to meet us before your dives.
 You can find bikes here

 ABOUT COZUMEL ISLAND